 - Are your coffee beans brown and matte or black and shiny?
 If your beans are brown and matte in color, this is a sign they are roasted well.
-If they have been roasted to a point where they are black and shiny, it’s likely they’ve been over-roasted.
+If they have been roasted to a point where they are black and have a glossy appearance, it’s likely they’ve been over-roasted.
 The color denotes they’ve been in the roaster for a long time.
 The shininess of the beans shows that the oils have come to the surface.
 Oils come to the surface when the coffee has been overdeveloped, and you will find the delicate flavors have turned into more bitter flavors.

 - How do they taste?
 Ultimately this is all that matters.
 If you enjoy the coffee, buy more from the same roaster/brand.
 If not, use the principles laid out in this blog to try somewhere new.